-The aforementioned support page confirms that PS4 games can be accessed digitally through either a Wi-Fi data transfer or by using an extended storage drive and transferring the data manually.
+The aforementioned support page confirms that PS4 games can be accessed digitally through a Wi-Fi data transfer or by using an extended storage drive and manually transferring the data.
 Alternatively, you can go to your Games Library on PS5 and choose to download the game directly to your system.

 How are PS4 games enhanced when played on PS5?

 In general, PS4 games will load faster on PS5 thanks to the SSD.
 Titles like Ghost of Tsushima do take more direct advantage of the PS5’s Game Boost mode, which lets you play older games at a higher frame rate thanks to the PS5’s added power.

 PS5 also supports HDR by default, meaning that you’ll automatically see the most visually rich version of a game that you are playing.
 If you’re making the jump from a base PS4 and not a PS4 Pro, these enhancements are more immediately noticeable.